redhat-gpte-devopsautomation/cotd/README.md

 php web application using JQuery Mobile that publishes a list of ordered items.
 Each item has an image and trivia associated with it.
+Cats are used as a default sample list, but lists of abritary items and length can be used.

 # Website

-Visit a running example at http://cotd.net.au
+Visit a running example at http://www.cotd.net.au
 This is hosted on OpenShift Online V2

 # Configuration